What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?

 Information analysis

 Advanced algorithms analyse the captured images to extract relevant information.
-This includes feature detection, pattern recognition, edge detection, colour analysis and motion tracking.
+For instance feature detection, pattern recognition, edge detection, colour analysis and motion tracking.

 Decision making

-Using this information, this machine vision can make decisions including sorting objects, controlling robotic movements, trigger alerts and provide automated feedback to other systems.
+Using this information, this machine vision can make decisions.
+Such as sorting objects, controlling robotic movements and triggering alerts.
+As well as providing automated feedback to other systems.

-This technology is revolutionising manufacturing, coordination and supply chain management and can be used for goods in/goods out, quality inspection, picking and packing, health and safety and even security.
+This technology is revolutionising manufacturing, coordination and supply chain management.
+As it can be used for goods in/goods out, quality inspection, picking and packing, health and safety and even security.

-Because it can perform tasks quickly, accurately, and often faster and more precisely than humans, it can help reduce errors, enhance product quality, improve efficiency, and optimise overall operations.
+Because it can perform tasks quickly, accurately, and often faster and more precisely than humans, it can help reduce errors.
+In addition to enhancing product quality, improving efficiency, and optimising your overall operations.

 How AI is enhancing machine vision technologies

-Thanks to the rapid advances in technology and the widespread adoption of AI, there are now two types of machine vision: Rule based MV and AI-based MV.
+Thanks to the rapid advances in technology and the widespread adoption of AI, there are now two types of machine vision.
+Firstly rule based MV, and secondly AI-based MV.

 Rule-based MV